• Skip to primary navigation

 I took my Apple Watch with me to see if the mileage was correct.
 It said about 6.4 miles each way.
 But it is relatively easy hike compared to some others we’ve done–like Arrowhead.
 Would be nice to go back and see if we could get to Crystal.

-Filed Under: author Tagged With: Lawn Lake, rocky mountain national park
+Filed Under: Author Tagged With: Lawn Lake, rocky mountain national park

 Primary Sidebar